MGIS-UMN-GIS5578/GIS5578-week4/README.md

 ### Purpose

-1. Reading and Writingn data
+1. Reading and Writing data
 2. Modules
 3. Lists or Numpy